caltechlibrary/newt/README.md

 Take the following as a "for instance".

 - (data management) Postgres combined with PostgREST gives you an out of the box JSON API for managing data
-- (full text search) Solr gives you a powerful, friendly, JSON API for search and discovery
 - (access control) Apache 2 or NGINX combined with Shibboleth for access control and communicating with the web browser
 - (rich client) Web browsers now provide a rich software platform in their own right
+- (optionally you can full text search) Solr gives you a powerful, friendly, JSON API for search and discovery

 With the above list we can build capable applications relying on the sophisticated features of our web browsers.
 This is true even without using Newt.
 There is a problem though.
 If we only use the above software to build our application we must rely on JavaScript (or WASM module) running in the web browser to interact with the server.
 This sounds simple.
 In practice this is a terrible idea[^17].